CP HOOD¹- KEY FEATURES

 A diagrammatic representation of the design, in terms of objects and their inter-relationships, is then created and refined using hierarchical object decomposition.

 Structured Object Definition Skeleton (ODS) texts are used to specify the interface details of the objects (in terms of Ada types, subprograms, exceptions etc.).
 The ODS contains the detailed structure of the design which is summarised in the diagram.
 The textual part of the design is created initially from the diagram, and thereafter the toolset ensures that both diagrammatic and textual information are kept consistent.
 A structure editor is provided for the ODS texts.

 The toolset provides extensive on-line help, supports the HOOD Standard Interchange Format and has a dictionary/browser with full report-generation facility.

-¹Copyright © 2000 by TNI Europe Limited.
+¹Copyright © 2019 by Ellidiss Technologies.
 All rights reserved

 CP HOOD ¹ – SUMMARY

 - Supports the HOOD (Hierarchical Object Oriented Design) method.

 - Provides a Yourdon style SA front-end with Data flow and State Transition Diagrams that can generate HOOD objects and operations directly.